RFL 1895 Cup

-The 1895 Cup is a British rugby league competition for clubs in the Rugby League Championships.
+The Rugby Football League 1895 Cup is an annual rugby league knockout tournament for clubs in the Championship.

-History
+History and format

 There have been many cup competitions for the lower leagues of rugby league.
 In 2002 the Championship Cup was founded for Championship and League 1 clubs to compete in along with the Challenge Cup, with the aim to give the lower league clubs a competition they can realistically win.
 The Championship Cup folded in 2013 in anticipation for the 2015 league restructuring.
 There was no replacement for Championship clubs, though the League 1 Cup ran from 2015-2017 for teams from that league.